Tech-at-DU/React-Redux-Tetris-Tutorial/P05-Arranging-the-Page/readme.md

   /* Defines three rows of `100px`, `--grid-height`, and 100px. */
   grid-template-rows: 100px var(--grid-height) 100px;

   /* This defines the areas on the grid with names: 'h', 'l', 'c', 'r', and 'b'.
 The '.' represents an empty cell on the grid. */
   grid-template-areas: "h h h"
                        "l c r"
                        ". b .";
 }
 ```

 It's starting to look like a grid but things are not where you want them.
-The following steps map each element to it's location defined in `grid-template-areas`.
+The following steps map each element to its location defined in `grid-template-areas`.

 Now let's assign child elements to grid areas in the parent.